mag1yar/zustand-context/docs/docs/introduction.md

 sidebar_position: 1
 ---

-# 🐻 Introduction to zustand-context
+# Introduction to zustand-context

-**@mag1yar/zustand-context** is a lightweight extension for [Zustand](https://github.com/pmndrs/zustand) that adds React Context capabilities while maintaining Zustand's elegant API.
+**zustand-context** is a lightweight extension for [Zustand](https://github.com/pmndrs/zustand) that adds React Context capabilities while keeping Zustand's elegant API.

 ## What is zustand-context?